Deep Plane Facelift

 A deep plane facelift cosmetic surgery procedure at Kensington Medical starts first with a consultation with your plastic surgeon.
 You will discuss the best facelift options to achieving a more youthful appearance.

 Your plastic surgeon will cover all the information which will include a discussion about your facial structure, skin laxity, possible fat removal to the neck and whether neck micro liposuction is required or neck lift surgery and other factors.
-We will show you deep plane facelift before and after photos of past patients and time lines can be discussed, along with recovery and facelift surgery results.
-Your plastic surgeon will develop a customised plan to help you accomplish what you want to achieve.

 Find out more in your personal consultation.
 A deep plane facelift is a highly successful procedure at Kensington Medical.
 Consultations can be arranged in our Harley street, London or Wimbledon location.

-Medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 28 February 2024.
+Medically reviewed by Mr David Gateley MA, FRCS, FRCS (Plast), GMC number 2939470 on 22 September, 2025.

 Medical Sources